alastairgarner/Masters_Thesis/thesis.md

 To Dr. Ed Ruthazer, I cannot thank you enough for the counsel and mentorship throughout my graduate experience.
 To Dr. Alanna Watt and Dr. Jon Sakata, working with you both offered precious respite from the doldrums of research.
 I extend my gratitude to my committee members, Dr Michael Hendricks and Dr Brian Chen, who's encouragement and discussion I deeply appreciated.
 Finally, I would also like to thank Ronan da Silva and Farin Bourojeni, who both demonstrated immense patience, support and friendship during my earliest days in graduate school.

-For the beers, I thank Dieu du Ciel and Helm, as well as the father and son who own my local depennaur.
+For the beers, I thank Dieu du Ciel and Helm, as well as the father and son who own my local depanneur.
 For the coffee and the butteriest pastries, my sincere thanks to Brioche à tête and Cafe Saint Louis.
 And for the copious volume of bagels and bread, my thanks to Guillaume, Fairmount Bagel and Saint Viateur bagel, for I truly have no preference...

 A special thanks goes to the entire McElroy family, whose podcasts brought laughter, even during the most monotonous of experiments.
 A most heartfelt of thanks goes to White Denim, for 4 albums of sweet rockin' rock 'n' roll, in as many years.

 I owe tremendous thanks for the holiday pub trips and overwhelming support from my friends back home, to Sam McArdle, Savva Theocharous, Mike Simargool, Will Beedham, Matt Harris, Will Mason, Greg Albery and Jonty Lord.
 As many thanks again go to Maria Vila de Mucha, for providing much of the emotional support necessary for me to finish this degree.
-To my roommates, for those all important board game nights, I thank Chase Clark, Kaan Salçın and Lee Rannells.
+To Lee Rannells, my thanks for being a saint of a housemate, and always being down for board games.
 And to Izzy Groves and Travis Moore, I cannot show enough appreciation for the countless laughs and happy squash sessions.

 To my family, I could write another whole acknowledgements page, for your support permeated every inch of my graduate experience.
 Your encouragement, advice in the face of uncertainty and offers of some much-needed holiday, all have enabled me to finish this degree.
 I am incredibly grateful for all of it.